seeditofficial/FT19Connect/README.md

 Mainly the application was developed for the automation of MAC / PC based simulators.

 # Instructions
 To use FT19 Connect you have to edit the secrurity settings on your MAC/PC.
 The applications uses functions to act as a keyboard to manipulate the simulator.
+After that you have to connect your MAC/PC and the to the same network or create a network with your MAC/PC and connect your IPad to the created network.

 ## Mac
 1. System Preferences -> Secrurity and Privacy -> Privacy -> Accessibility